AVEVA/CONNECT-data-services-developer-docs/content/api-reference/community/community-client-credential-clients.md

 <a id="opIdClientCredentialClients_Remove Client Credential Client from a Community"></a>

-Removes a client credential client from a community.
+Removes a client credential client from a community

 ### Request
 ```text